-Teaching your dog to go to his bed (or crate) is relatively easy and very useful.
-Not only can you direct your dog to go lie down in situations when it’s nice to have him out from underfoot, for example during mealtimes or when visitors are at the door, but your dog will learn to settle at times when he might otherwise get over-excited.
+Teaching your dog to go to their bed (or crate) is relatively easy and very useful.
+Not only can you direct your dog to go lie down in situations when it’s nice to have them out from underfoot, for example during mealtimes or when visitors are at the door, but your dog will learn to settle at times when they might otherwise get over-excited.

 What You Need

 - High-value treats like chicken or cheese, or a favorite toy.

 - A quiet area without distractions for practicing.

 - A dog bed or mat.